01 of 06

 06 of 06

-Your dog coat is all finished and ready for your precious pup to head out for a walk!
-Try these options for other ways to make or embellish warming wear for your pet:
+Your dog coat is all finished and ready for your precious pup to head out for a walk.
+Keep it as-is, or customize it with one of the options below.

 - Embroider your dog's name on the back of the coat.